Rebecca Hardeman, PHR, SHRM-CP

 - Family Development and Resource Management

 Classes and printed material are available on lawns, landscaping, insect control, fruit and vegetable production, pesticide application and soil tests, as well as traditional farm production.

 Information is available on disposing of hazardous household waste, conserving water both inside and outside the home including lawns and gardens.

 What should you eat to stay healthy?
 Extension educators answer that question by phone, in classes, food demonstrations or at manned exhibits with publications.
 Topics include nutrition for children, teens, and the elderly, as well as, special needs such as lowering cholesterol, triglycerides, sodium, fat and sugar.
 Other related topics that affect health are: food preservation, preparation, safety and purchasing.

 Family Development and Resource Management

 Educational opportunities and resources are available in the areas of basic developmental needs of the total family (from infancy to senior adults); improving family relations; basic parenting skills; and in-service training for care providers.
 Resources are available to help individuals and families become better able to manage their finances include: money management classes, credit repair foreclosure prevention and Home Buyer education.
 Individual consultations available as requested.
-Home visiting, parenting education and support services are also available through The ABC’s of Parenting program.
+Home visiting, parenting education and support services are also available through program.
 Educational content includes Parents and Teachers Safe Care and Early Intervention.